pplvieira/deep-sleep-pytorch-forked/Progress.md

 - Development on the hypnogram predictions comparator (comparison between predictors).
 Now returns number of agreeing raters for each time stamp; barplot of total count of each max number of agreeers at each time step; matrix between number of agreers and single rater prediction class (maybe scrap).
 - Use ```python3 analysis_pedro\hypnogram_comparison.py``` after ```python3 analysis_pedro\predictions_to_txt.py``` to compare **different raters ON THE SAME SLEEP DATA**.

+### ( Missed one friday )

+### 28/03/25
+- Better visualization and pipelines.
+For hypnogram comparison of multiple predictors for the same sleep EEG
+- Attempt to run pipeline on sleepEDF database.
+Light (few channels) polysomnography data.

 ---